 What if I fail to meet the standards?

-If the student is academically suspended due to circumstances beyond his/her reasonable control, they may appeal this suspension to the Academic Suspension Appeal Committee.
+If the student is academically suspended due to circumstances beyond their reasonable control, they may appeal this suspension to the Academic Suspension Appeal Committee.
 The Committee’s decision is final.

 Return from Academic Suspension

-Students returning from Academic Suspension following a semester of non-attendance at GRCC must meet with an academic advisor prior to being allowed to enroll in classes.
-Additionally, students returning from Academic Suspension will be placed on Academic Probation and will be expected to maintain a semester GPA of 2.0 or higher for subsequent semesters/sessions.
+Students returning from Academic Suspension following a semester of non-attendance at GRCC must meet with an academic advisor prior to being allowed to register for classes.